Will Florida Atlantic cover the spread vs. Illinois? Betting Trends, Record ATS

 Florida Atlantic Betting Records & Stats

-- Florida Atlantic's eight games this season have gone over this contest's total of 147.5 points four times.
+- Florida Atlantic and its opponents have scored more than 146.5 points in four of eight games this season.

-- Florida Atlantic has an average point total of 151 in its matchups this year, 3.5 more points than this game's over/under.
+- The average total in Florida Atlantic's matchups this year is 151, 4.5 more points than this game's over/under.

 Florida Atlantic vs. Illinois Over/Under Stats